AndTem/webpack-spa-config/README.md

+# Attention
+This package is no longer supported.
+Use [webpackon](https://github.com/AndTem/webpackon).

 # Webpack SPA Config

 Webpack 4 config for SPA.

 This configuration has everything you need to build a SPA.
 Also this configuration is easy to extend and editing.